OpenNMT/CTranslate2/README.md

 # CTranslate2

 CTranslate2 is a C++ and Python library for efficient inference with Transformer models.
-The library includes methods for text translation and text generation.
-Several Transformer variants are supported and can be converted from the supported training frameworks:
+The project implements a custom runtime that applies many performance optimization techniques such as weights quantization, layers fusion, batch reordering, etc., to accelerate and reduce the memory usage of Transformer models on CPU and GPU.
+The following model types are currently supported:

+* Encoder-decoder models: Transformer base/big, M2M-100, BART, mBART
+* Decoder-only models: GPT-2

+Compatible models should be first converted into an optimized model format.
+The library includes converters for multiple frameworks:

 * [OpenNMT-py](https://github.com/OpenNMT/OpenNMT-py)
 * [OpenNMT-tf](https://github.com/OpenNMT/OpenNMT-tf)